Mormon handcart pioneers: Legacy

 Handcart pioneers and the handcart movement are important parts of LDS culture, music and fiction.
 Arthur King Peters described these journeys as important parts of Mormon history and stated that these journeys caused the qualities of discipline, devotion, and self-sacrifice to be shown among the Mormon people.
 Wallace Stegner said the handcart pioneers were one of the greatest stories of the American West.

-Reenactments, in which a group dressed in 19th-century garb travels for one or more days pushing and pulling handcarts, have become a popular activity among LDS wards, youth groups, and families.
+Reenactments, in which groups dressed in 19th-century garb travel for one or more days pushing and pulling handcarts, have become a popular activity among LDS wards, youth groups, and families.
 The first known modern-era reenactment took place in 1966 from Henefer, Utah, to the mouth of Emigration Canyon by young men from Phoenix, Arizona, using handcarts between metal wheels repurposed from old farm wagons.
 In 1968, 44 girls from Long Beach, California reenacted that same stretch of the Mormon Trail with homemade handcarts.
 From the mid-1970s until the early 1990s, participation in handcart reenactments were offered at BYU as a wilderness survival activity for youth conference participants.
 Beginning in 1977, similar treks were offered as part of Ricks College's outdoor recreation program, on connected jeep trails from Rexburg, Idaho and into Montana.

-In 2006, Harriet Petherick Bushman created a concert opera called "1856: Long Walk Home.".
+In 2006, Harriet Petherick Bushman created a concert opera called 1856: Long Walk Home.
 A musical called 1856, produced by Cory Ellsworth, a descendant of Edmund Ellsworth, was performed in Mesa, Arizona and Salt Lake City in July 2006.
-Filmmaker Lee Groberg and historian Heidi Swinton created a documentary for PBS called Sweetwater Rescue: The Willie & Martin Handcart Story and first broadcast on December 18, 2006.
+Filmmaker Lee Groberg and historian Heidi Swinton created a documentary for PBS called Sweetwater Rescue: The Willie & Martin Handcart Story, first broadcast on December 18, 2006.